Contact: geology@eastlothianu3a.org.uk

 Before a field trip

-1. Personal risk assessment – u3a guidance for use before taking part in any interest group
+1. Personal risk assessment – u3a guidance for use before taking part in any interest group:

 If you suffer from a significant medical condition that might cause difficulties for yourself or others, take medical advice and consider discussing the issue with the group leader.
 It is not essential to disclose health details to the group leader or to anyone else.